finarly/Notes/In_progress/Exam prep.md

 ### schema

 The schema name as stored in the database.
-This parameter is useful if you want to use a source name that differes from the schema name.
-By defualt dbt will use the source's **name:** parameter as the schema name.
+This parameter is useful if you want to use a source name that differs from the schema name.
+By default dbt will use the source's **name:** parameter as the schema name.

 models/<filename>.yml
 ```